Operation Coronet Nighthawk: Panama base

-Before Operation Coronet Nighthawk even began the Air Defense Squad went to an airbase in Panama where at first they would work for two to three months on their night operational skills before deployment.
-The orders for these pilots were to look for any suspicious planes or even ships and to follow and observe to see if they were making any delivery and if so to follow them back to where they originated from.
-The Air National Guard would then notify the local authority of the ship or aircraft so that they could then go through with an arrest on the suspects.
-The requirements to be featured on this mission were centered on the pilot's ability to intercept and shadow boats and planes without being spotted and to avoid flying into another country's airspace.
-This operation featured two different aircraft at the time the F-15s and F-16s both planes are known for their ability to track and destroy planes and well known for there maneuverability while in the air making then one of the best planes to use in this operation.
-Most pilots on this operation felt that it was a waste of time and money to be trailing these ships, but it did have its moments of struggle and difficulty.
-The early and late hours of having to be on the clock twenty-four seven and since most of the time they would fly below clouds they did not have any visual cues while flying.
+Before Operation Coronet Nighthawk even began, the Air Defense Squad went to an airbase in Panama.
+Upon arrival, they would work for two to three months on their night operation skills before deployment.
+Once they completed their training, the pilots were ordered to look for any suspicious planes or ships, and to follow and observe them to see if they were making a delivery.
+If the pilots noticed something suspicious or observed any illegal activity, they were to follow the boat or plane back to where they originated from.
+The Air National Guard would then notify the local authorities of the ship or aircraft so that they could then go through and arrest the suspects and obtain more information.
+The military selected pilots whose were best able to intercept and shadow boats and planes without being spotted and to avoid flying into another country's airspace.
+This operation featured two different aircraft: the F-15 and F-16.
+Both planes are known for their ability to track and destroy planes as well as their maneuverability while in the air.
+The early and late hours of having to be on the clock twenty-four seven and since most of the time they would fly below clouds, they did not have any visual cues while flying.
 The F-16s were also known for their combat ability, but it was never used since they were not supposed to engage and to support an F-16 is very expensive.
 All the F-16s in this operation were never armed with any missiles or ammo because of this.
 Around two F-16s and 53 pilots and groundsmen from different units joined in this operation to help prevent unauthorized and unidentified aircraft from crossing the United States airspace illegally.
-Some after though the operation would grow to 150 guardsmen and control 6 F-16s.
-In 1999 Operation Coronet Nighthawk ended at Howard AFB because of the Panama Canal Treaty.
+Some after though, the operation would grow to 150 guardsmen and control 6 F-16s.
+In 1999, Operation Coronet Nighthawk ended at Howard AFB because of the Panama Canal Treaty.
 The Panama Canal Treaty was signed between the US and Panamanian government's and required the Panama Canal be turned over to Panama on 31 December 1999.
 The treaty also required the land and facilities of all military bases be turned over to Panama.